Area of a Circle

 hurricane circle

-In order to find how much land this storm will cover, we need to find the area of this circle!
+To find how much land this storm will cover, you need to find the area of this circle!

 Remember that area is the space that covers the inside of a shape.